Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP ONE: Prepare the mason jars and lids by washing and sterilizing them in boiling water or running them through the sterilization cycle in the dishwasher.

 STEP TWO: Rinse and remove the stems from the strawberries.
-Slice into halves or quarters if desired (this makes crushing them a bit easier).
+Slice into halves or quarters to make them easier to crush.

 strawberries being sliced on a cutting board